arjunsambyal997/demo1/README.md

 > Make necessary adjustments in Dao class (master will have  `""`)

+## How to run the app
+* Import Book_List.sql in MySql database
+* Import porject in eclipse and configure build path
+> Configure build path -> Add Library -> add apache tomcat v8.5 folder
+> Configure build path -> Add External jar -> add mysql connector
+* Start server and go to `http://localhost:8080/advJava` in your browser

 ## How to get a copy of the project
 ```
 git clone https://github.com/Klaus-poppe/advJava